UFO Sweden: Background

 When members of the film collective Crazy Pictures around the 2018 premiere of The Unthinkable, saw Michael Cavanagh and Kerstin Übelacker's documentary Ghost Rockets, Victor Danell realized that he lived near the Archives for the Unexplained premises and contacted them and UFO-Sverige.
 It started an idea to make a science fiction film with the unknown as a theme.
-According to the filmmakers, the film is "an adventure film for adults" and is inspired by films and TV series such as Stranger Things, True Detective, Arkiv X and Interstellar.
+According to the filmmakers, the film is "an adventure film for adults" and is inspired by TV series such as Stranger Things, True Detective, The X-Files and films such as Interstellar.
 The working title was Project X.

 Filming

 UFO Sweden began filming in Norrköping in August 2021.
 Filming concluded in early 2022, with some additional scenes filmed during the summer.

 Release

 UFO Sweden had its world premiere at Norrköping on 12 December 2022, and was released in Sweden on 25 December.

-An English dub of the film made using artificial intelligence was released in the United States on 9 May 2025 by XYZ Films under the title Watch the Skies.
+An English dub of the film was released in the United States on 9 May 2025 by XYZ Films under the title Watch the Skies.
+This version was dubbed by the original actors in a recording studio.
+Their lip movements in the film were synchronized using an artificial intelligence visual dubbing product from Flawless.
+This is the first full length feature film to be visually dubbed using this technology.